Practical Tips to Increase Online Donations for Churches

 According to Nonprofits Source, missionary societies, denominations, congregations, and religious media have consistently remained one of the largest recipients of charity in America.
 However, giving to religious organizations only comprises about 27% of the total charities in America (Giving USA, 2020).
-To put that into perspective, the number was 58% back in the 1980s.
+To put that into perspective, the number was 58% in the 1980s.

-Statistically, it’s not that Americans have become less generous; in fact, they’re giving their hard-earned dollars even more than before but to a wider variety of nonprofit movements and organizations.
+Statistically, it’s not that Americans have become less generous; they’re giving their hard-earned dollars even more than before to a wider variety of nonprofit movements and organizations.
 Many scholars believe the behavior may be because religion has played less of a role in their lives, and people have stopped relying on religious institutions for emotional, social, or spiritual support over the last few decades as other things are fulfilling those roles in their lives.

 Whatever the reason, lack of resources can strangle the ability of churches to meet their needs.
-Here are some tips to ensure your church’s effectiveness doesn’t cripple due to lack of resources and you keep receiving the support of your valued members through online giving.
+Here are some tips to ensure your church’s effectiveness doesn’t cripple due to lack of resources and that you keep receiving the support of your valued members through online giving.